The Mobius2 data formats

 • spline_interpolate.
 Uses cubic spline interpolation to fill missing values between valid values.
 This is the smoothest option.

 • inside.
 If this flag is provided, any interpolation will only fill in values between missing values.
-If the flag is not present, interpolation will also fill expand the first and last valid values to fill the entire series interval.
+If the flag is not present, interpolation will also expand the first and last valid values to fill the entire series interval.

 To put multiple flags they can be listed after one another separated by spaces.